 In East Asia, it’s not uncommon to find people fully-dressed on beaches, carrying umbrellas on sunny days, or wearing full face-covering masks in parks.
-Women in particular go to extreme lengths to achieve pale skin whether it’s through obsessive whitening skin care routines or melanin-reducing injections.
-But where did all of this come from?

 Some western media outlets like to report that this desire to have clear, white skin is a reflection on East Asians wanting to look more European.
 However, these hypotheses barely scratch the surface when discussing the origin of the pale skin beauty standards.